xen-project/xen/docs/misra/deviations.rst

        sanity checks in place.
      - Tagged as `safe` for ECLAIR.

+   * - R20.7
+     - The macro `count_args_` is not compliant with the rule, but is not likely to incur in the risk of being misused or lead to developer confusion, and refactoring it to add parentheses breaks its functionality.
+     - Tagged as `safe` for ECLAIR.

    * - R20.12
      - Variadic macros that use token pasting often employ the gcc extension `ext_paste_comma`, as detailed in `C-language-toolchain.rst`, which is